supaglue-labs/supaglue/docs/versioned_docs/version-0.1.0/tutorial/overview.md

 ## Before you begin

-Be sure to have completed the steps in [Get Started](/get-started).
+Be sure to have completed the steps in the [Quickstart](/quickstart).

 To complete this tutorial you will need the following: